kyungjae-lee/engineers-notebook/real-time-operating-systems/scheduling.md

   	// start the freeRTOS scheduler vTaskStartScheduler();	// never returns unless there is any problem in launching sched

-  	// this line will only be reached if the launch of the scheduler has failed due to insufficient
+  	// This line will only be reached if the kernel could not be started because there was
-   	// memory in heap
+  	// not enough FreeRTOS heap to create the idle task or the timer task.

   	/* USER CODE END 2 */
     ...